• ABC Details

 • Ability to maintain confidentiality on all council issues;

-• Ability to listen and work as a team member;
+• Ability to listen effectively and work as a team member;

 • Flexible, responsive and willing to consider other council members opinions;